Codazoa/cs320-rougelike/prototypes/creature_editor/README.txt

     * Can be opened and closed
     * Centers and zooms in on player
     * Instances "DraggablePart" item when a part is selected in editor
+- drag and drop items to player body
+- Cosmetic attachment of parts to player (a little wonky currently)

 Needs implementation/correction:

-- drag and drop items to player body
-- body editing system (detection of drag and drop parts)
+- Functional parts points of attachment
+- Stats window info
+- saving creature saves